-Many states are investigating cases of patients with severe lung illness associated with e-cigarette product use or “vaping.”
+Many states are investigating cases of patients with severe lung injury associated with e-cigarette product use or “vaping.”
 E-cigarettes are devices that heat a liquid to produce an aerosol that users inhale into their lungs.
 The liquid can contain nicotine, tetrahydrocannabinol (THC) and cannabinoid oils, and other substances and additives.
-As of September 19, 2019, 530 cases of lung illness from 38 states and 1 U.S. territory have been identified.
+To date, more than 1,200 cases have been reported across the country.

 All cases have a history of e-cigarette or vaping in the weeks to months before symptoms started.
 Nationally, most patients reported using products that contain THC.
 Many patients reported using both THC and nicotine.
 Some have reported using only products containing nicotine.
-The specific cause of these illnesses is unknown.
-Public health investigations are being conducted to better understand the patients, their illnesses, and possible causes.
+The specific cause of these injuries is unknown.
+Public health investigations are being conducted to better understand the patients, their injuries, and possible causes.